SouchenOu/cpp-modules/README.md

 *The difference between reference and pointers:
 ------------------------------

-Pointers: A pointer is a variable that holds the memory address of another variable.
+1--Pointers: A pointer is a variable that holds the memory address of another variable.
 A pointer needs to be dereferenced with the * operator to access the memory location it points to.

-References: A reference variable is an alias, that is, another name for an already existing variable.
+2--References: A reference variable is an alias, that is, another name for an already existing variable.
 A reference, like a pointer, is also implemented by storing the address of an object.
 A reference can be thought of as a constant pointer (not to be confused with a pointer to a constant value!) with automatic indirection, i.e., the compiler will apply the * operator for you.

+A reference variable provides a new name to an existing variable.
+It is dereferenced implicitly and does not need the dereferencing operator * to retrieve the value referenced.
+On the other hand, a pointer variable stores an address.
+You can change the address value stored in a pointer.
+To retrieve the value pointed to by a pointer, you need to use the indirection operator *, which is known as explicit dereferencing.
+Reference can be treated as a const pointer.
+It has to be initialized during declaration, and its content cannot be changed.

+Reference is closely related to pointer.
+In many cases, it can be used as an alternative to pointer.
+A reference allows you to manipulate an object using pointer, but without the pointer syntax of referencing and dereferencing.

+The above example illustrates how reference works, but does not show its typical usage, which is used as the function formal parameter for pass-by-reference.

-&& Memory Address: A pointer has its own memory address and size on the stack, whereas a reference shares the same memory address with the original variable but also takes up some space on the stack.
+3--&& Memory Address: A pointer has its own memory address and size on the stack, whereas a reference shares the same memory address with the original variable but also takes up some space on the stack.